 Within the Rivers Program, the Biomonitoring and Aquatic Studies Section focuses on biological monitoring of aquatic macroinvertebrate and fish communities, plus targeted water chemistry and temperature monitoring.
 Biomonitoring staff also support the LaRosa Partnership Program, a community-based nutrient and chloride monitoring program.
 See the LaRosa Partnership Program's Power BI interface and database reports to interact with data collected through this program.
-The following North Lake basin organizations have all participated in the program at least once since the 2018 TBP (links provides access to an organization's data, where available):
+The following North Lake basin organizations have participated in the program at least once since the 2018 TBP (links provides access to an organization's data, where available):

-- the Friends of the Northern Lake Champlain - the Rethink Runoff Stream Team (on behalf of Chittenden County MS4/TS4 permittees)/ Sampling assisted in prioritizing streams for further DEC assessment work to identify chloride impairment - The Lewis Creek Association, sampling assisted in moving the Mud Hollow Brook and Holmes Creek to the impaired stream status list. - Lake Iroquois Association agreement with the U.S. Geological Survey to maintain and operate a number of stream gages in Vermont.
+- the Friends of the Northern Lake Champlain - the Rethink Runoff Stream Team (on behalf of Chittenden County MS4/TS4 permittees)/ Sampling assisted in prioritizing streams for further DEC assessment work to identify chloride impairment - The Lewis Creek Association sampling assisted in moving the Mud Hollow Brook and Holmes Creek to the impaired stream status list. - Lake Iroquois Association

-The Rivers Program also supports stream geomorphic assessments that evaluate geomorphic and physical habitat conditions of rivers and the Streamflow Protection section administers a cooperative
+The Rivers Program also supports stream geomorphic assessments that evaluate geomorphic and physical habitat conditions of rivers and the Streamflow Protection section administers a cooperative agreement with the U.S. Geological Survey to maintain and operate a number of stream gages in Vermont.